Andy O'Brien (footballer)

 Andrew James O'Brien (born 29 June 1979) is a former professional footballer who played as a centre-back.
-Born England, he won 26 caps for Republic of Ireland between 2001 and 2006 and was a member of Ireland's 2002 World Cup squad.
+Born in England, he won 26 caps for Republic of Ireland between 2001 and 2006 and was a member of the Republic's 2002 World Cup squad.
 He retired from international duty in 2006.

 Club career

 Bradford City

 Born in Harrogate, England, O'Brien began his footballing career at St John Fisher Catholic High School, Harrogate, under the stewardship of his manager, Max Mills.
 He joined Leeds United's academy and played in the same youth side as Harry Kewell and Jonathan Woodgate, however O'Brien was released by Leeds at the age of 14.
 His talent as a defender was spotted by Bradford City and joined their junior ranks in 1994.
 He made his senior debut in October 1996 against Queens Park Rangers.
 He soon became a regular in the Bradford City first team, and helped the Bantams to promotion to the FA Premier League during the 1998–99 season.

 He was a regular in the Bradford City side during its two years in the Premier League, forming a partnership with club captain David Wetherall in central defence.
 In 2000–01, City were in financial difficulties and facing relegation when Newcastle United bid for O'Brien.
 After 133 league appearances he moved to St James' Park in March 2001 for a club record £2 million fee, equalling the same fee Des Hamilton had also left Bradford City to Newcastle.